 Well, the way that shutter speeds, aperture and ISO settings inter-relate, is absolutely essential to understand.
 You have to know these things.
-If you don’t … then there is homework to be done.
-Also, the way that choice of aperture affects depth of field, is inescapably necessary to know if you want to be serious about photography.
+If you don’t, then there is homework to be done.
+Also, knowing how your choice of aperture affects depth of field, is inescapably necessary if you want to be serious about photography.
 But these elementary concepts are really best studied with a good basic book on photography, and your camera in hand.

-There are a few other essential basic things we need to know … but to fixate on the specific numerical values, is a dead-end street.
-If you find yourself constantly needing to know the EXIF data of an image, or specific numerical values, then I do feel that you’re missing the beauty of photography.
+Of course there are other essential basic things we need to know – but to fixate on the specific numerical values – that is a dead-end street.
+If you find yourself constantly needing to know the EXIF data of an image, or specific numerical values, then I do feel that you’re following a too technical path to the beauty of photography.
 Photography isn’t about cameras or camera settings.
 I know, I know, quite ironic coming from a gear-head like myself.
 And perhaps also ironic since much of this blog is about photography technique.
+Still …

 Here is the set-up, right next to my van where I had parked it in the street in Brooklyn.
 Instead of walking much further to find a background that looked urban, I decided to do it right there in the street.
 We’d quickly step out of the way when any car slowly ambled towards us on the cobbled street.
 The light-stand wasn’t in the street, but right behind my car.
 For simplicity of setting up, I used a shoot-through umbrella.

 Here is the final image as shown at the top, and the same without the off-camera lighting.
 As you can see, the background light changed in just a minute or two and is less bright here, and less warm, as clouds moved in.

 When reading up about photography, it should be kept in mind that the specific numerical values of camera settings are usually not all that essential to understanding technique, nor the art of photography.